dkallen78/Mathemagicus-Version-3.0/README.md

 I'm torn on whether or not to implement a "responsive design" at this point.
 I like the idea of it, in principle, but I don't like forcing the player into one a one-size-fits-all play area.
 We'll see...

+## 2019.08.02

+### Update

+More consensing of code to make more things simpler (I hope).
+I'm putting the final touches on the menu before the player enters the catacombs and actually does some math.

 ## 2019.08.01

 ### Update